ITU-BDSA2024-GROUP13/Chirp/docs/report.md

 | [AzureTests.cs](#azuretests)                                  | no         | no                | yes       |
 | [LocalTests.cs](#localtests)                                  | no         | no                | yes       |

-Tabel 1: List of the test suites and their types of testing
+Table 1: List of the test suites and their types of testing

-## What is tested?
+### What is tested?

 #### AuthorTests
 >Focus: Validation of the Author datatype and its behavior.